teggr/inboxed/README.md

 # link-streams

-A web app for sharing links via rss feed
+A web app for sharing links via a feed for other services such as Feed Readers to consume